alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 #### For Builders

-Suppose you have a few days to do a thing, but you don't know the tech
+For urgent matters, the fastest way is often to stop and learn

-Probably the fastest way forward is to stop, learn the tech, and then proce3ed
+If time or quality are not of the essence, then guessing works just as well

 ---